kwiatks/climate-change-setup-oxford/README.md

 - Go to http://ibm.biz/pairs-api-register
 - At the username/password prompt, enter your IBM ID (your email)
 - **DO NOT** put your IBM password for password field, just type 'pairs' (lowercase, without quotes)
-- You will see an on token ID on the screen (example 80889d27-e42a-4e13-8f37-4829659620cc, your token ID will be different to this), save the reply to your text editor of choice
+- You will see long string of characters returned (example 80889d27-e42a-4e13-8f37-4829659620cc, your text will be different to this example), save the reply to your text editor of choice
 - Refresh your browser to go to the same link and you should get a reply which contains your IBM ID email (example : {"_id":"pairs-**your IBM ID (ie. your email)**","_rev":"1-c7a7500961d845a7ce0f8ea8a430295a","token":"80889d27-e42a-4e13-8f37-4829659620cc"}), this confirms you are registered to call the PAIRS APIs
 - Save away the reply
 - You will not need to use the reply text but it will be useful to have to show IBMers that you have followed the above steps for any debug steps